A Software Maintenance Team — What does it do? Why is it important?

-What does a product owner risk by not having a maintenance team?
+What does a product owner risk by not having a software maintenance team?

 There are many!
 But primarily I really enjoy building an incredible team which I can see brings value to our clients.
 We work so well together, that even when people leave the team to take responsibility in regular projects and grow there, they still want to take part in the maintenance related-tasks.

 I’m also very fascinated by the projects that we work on.
 Lately we had the huge pleasure of maintaining a project in the cryptocurrency wallet sphere.
 We all learnt such a lot from the experience.
 We had to quickly get to grips with the solutions that our developers had implemented and then make sure that we keep the product working for its end users.

 It was so great to see its gains in the market.
 I love seeing the impact of our collective work!

 That was all from Olga.
 Let's have a look at some more facts again.

 Software maintenance cost refers to all the expenses that an organization incurs to keep a software product running properly after it has been developed.
 Software engineering is a constant process, and that's why maintenance costs should be taken into consideration as an integral part of the software development budget.

 After the initial development of a software program, you can be almost entirely sure that it will need to undergo maintenance to ensure it remains efficient and reliable.
 If the existing software runs smoothly at one time, it doesn't mean it will do so forever.